jakechen/gcp-mlops-tutorial/README.md

 ### Data Scientist workflow
 1. I iterate on training container locally
 1. I git push the changes to dev branch in repo of choice e.g. Gitlab, Github
-1. Code Build detects that change, then runs the cloudbuild.yaml (*)
+1. Code Build detects that change, then runs the steps in cloudbuild.yaml (*), which may include:
-1. cloudbuild.yaml runs unit tests
+    1. Running unit tests
-1. cloudbuild.yaml runs gcloud builds submit
+    1. Running Docker build and pushing to Artifact Registry
-1. cloudbuild.yaml runs terraform apply
+    1. Running `terraform apply`
-1. cloudbuild.yaml runs function tests
+    1. Running functional tests
-1. Once all code passes is dev, new changes are automatically pushed to Production
+1. Once all code passes is dev, new changes may automatically pushed to Production depending on your DevOps
 1. The above checks and builds take place in Production and your new model is launched

 (*) In this tutorial we will not connect Code Build to a repo, instead we will run Code Build manually to mimic the trigger would execute.